 Overall, a fragmented setting is likely to be the by-product of a political transition in which no actor is able to impose its preferences, trust tends to be low and the uncertainty about the future high.

 In these cases, much more frequent in recent decades, judicial power offers an insurance policy for prospective losers in the electoral arena.

 Some examples of judicialization: USA, Germany, Italy

 Although we will analyze the American case in depth later in lesson eight, the US provides a recent dramatic example of judicial power.
 In fact, the case Bush vs. Gore, decided in 2000 by the Federal Supreme Court, has had a profound impact on the American political system.

-At the end of very competitive presidential elections, the two candidates were divided only by a very narrow margin.
+At the end of very competitive presidential elections, the two main candidates were divided only by a very narrow margin.
 The state of Florida emerged as crucial: getting a majority there implied winning the election.
 But Florida elections were contested.
 Not only were the two candidates, divided by only a handful of votes, but the voting in several precincts was challenged because of various irregularities.

 It emerged that a large amount of votes - predominantly in support of the democratic candidate Al Gore - has been declared invalid.
 At that point, Gore asked for a recount of the votes, a request granted by the Supreme Court of Florida.
 The republican candidate, George W. Bush, appealed to the Federal Supreme Court.

 The Federal Court divided itself between a majority - composed of the five judges considered conservative, all appointed by Republican presidents - and a minority of four "progressive" judges.
 The majority, by barring a recount of the votes casted in Florida, resulted in adjudicating the Presidency to George W. Bush, therefore affecting in a fundamental way the American political system.